teej/titan-sf/README.md

   / __/ / __/ _ `/ _ \
   \__/_/\__/\_,_/_//_/

+a proof-of-concept package manager for Snowflake
 ```

+## What is this?

-a package manager for the snowflake data warehouse
+I wrote titan for the [HYTRADBOI jam](https://www.hytradboi.com/jam). titan is a declarative, pure-SQL package manager for Snowflake.

 ## Getting Started